-All relevant environmental authorities identified under the SEA Regulations as amended, were sent SEA scoping notices by the Council (as part of the SEA scoping process at pre-Draft Plan stage) indicating that submissions or observations in relation to the scope and level of detail of the information to be included in the environmental report could be made to the Council.
+All relevant environmental authorities identified under the SEA Regulations as amended, were sent SEA scoping notices by the Council indicating that submissions or observations in relation to the scope and level of detail of the information to be included in the environmental report could be made to the Council5.

-Two SEA scoping submissions were received, one from the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media and one from the Department of Agriculture, Food and the Marine.
-These submissions, and other submissions received as part of the initial consultation on the Draft Plan, influenced the scope of the assessment undertaken, the findings of which are included in this report.
+Two SEA scoping submissions were received, one from the Department of Culture, Heritage and the Gaeltacht and one from the Department of Agriculture, Food and the Marine.
+These submissions, and other submissions received as part of the initial consultation on the Draft Plan and Proposed Material Alterations, influenced the scope of the assessment undertaken, the findings of which are included in this report.